-By default related products tracking will be in disable mode, turn on that option.
-Proceed to next step.
+By default, related products tracking will be in disable mode, turn on that option.
+Proceed to the next step.

 In the next step, enable the enhanced eCommerce reporting option.
 Make sure you give labels to the customer navigation path in your online store which customer has to go through to complete order.

-Once install this plugin you will be getting options in the settings and you can configure it quickly.
+Once this plug in is installed, you will be getting options in the settings and you can configure it quickly.

 How to Check Google Analytics is Collecting Data or Not?

-A simple way to check whether Google Analytics is receiving or not is, open your site in an incognito window and go to your site.
+A simple way to check whether Google Analytics is receiving data or not is by opening an incognito window and then going to your site.

-Now, you can see 1 active user in Real-Time dashboard of Google Analytics which means GA is receiving your website data correctly.
+Now, you can see one active user in Real-Time dashboard of Google Analytics which means GA is receiving your website data correctly.

-If you have done this far, congratulate yourself.
+If you have done these so far, congratulate yourself.
 You have installed Google Analytics code in your website successfully.

-But sometimes you might not have got the data even though you completed the above steps.
-Learn how to debugging the google analytics tracking code in the next section.
+But, sometimes, you might not have got the data even though you completed the above steps.
+Learn how to debug the google analytics tracking code in the next section.